Runpython-IntroProgramming/Final-Project/design.md

 ## Design Specification

 I will use runpython to build the program.
 It will use Python 3.
 For the level editor in the corner, the program will use a list to track what squares are selected.
 This Library will carry over to the walls which are detected.
-The walls will be detected by a "ray" which will start at the library for the players position and detect all tles between that position and the first tile in the line of the ray.
+The walls will be detected by a "ray" which will start at the library for the players position and detect all tiles between that position and the first tile in the line of the ray.
+There will need to be movement sections in the code which work off of key presses.
+There will also be a loop for displaying the 3D graphics.
+This will need another loop in it for the ray which detects walls to continue to grow longer until it hits a wall.

-The design specificaiton is a counterpart to the Functional Speciffication.
-Where a functional specification concerns itself with inputs and outputs from the program, or the *experience* of a user running the program, the design specification is concerned with decisions that the engineer and programmer must make during its creation.

-The design specification should include information like:

-* What tools or frameworks will you use to build the project (e.g. http://runpython.com or ggame)?
-* What language will you use for coding (usually Python 3)?
-* For every element of the Functional Specification, what code will need to be written to support it?
-* What data will be stored or manipulated by the program?
-How will it be encoded and organized?
-* Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
-* If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?